 Event Specialty: Bronchoscopy

-MONARCH® hits the road this November, during Lung Cancer Awareness Month!
+MONARCH® hits the road again this February.
 The MONARCH® Mobile Lab will travel across the United States inviting physicians, surgeons, and hospital executives the opportunity to get a deeper understanding of robotic-assisted bronchoscopy, hands-on experience with MONARCH®, and testimonials from experienced physicians on their success using the platform.

 Interested in attending a lab near you?
 Contact us or email us at email@example.com.
 You can also contact your Auris Sales Representative.